Best Soup Places to Warm You Up in Metro Atlanta

 Order at the counter in this casual chic spot that’s one of our top picks for top mommy and me lunch spots.
 The menu changes daily and the restaurant uses local produce from area farms.
 As you might guess from the name, the soups here are top notch: brisket chili, dad’s turkey chili and chicken tortilla all have loyal followings.
 Brookhaven, Buckhead, Decatur, Roswell and Westside.

 Dip into chef-inspired homemade soups like wild mushroom and tomato bisque alongside paninis, burgers and salads at this quick service healthy food spot.
 The cozy atmosphere’s highlights are the comfy booths and open kitchen where you can watch food being prepared.
 You can order a Family Style Meal to please everyone for pick up or delivery.
-Cumberland Mall, Decatur, Marietta, Johns Creek and Midtown.
+Buckhead, Cumberland Mall, Decatur, Marietta, Johns Creek and Midtown.

 An Atlanta institution for nearly 20 years serves up a huge selection of inventive tacos and enchiladas.
-Don’t miss out on the corn and shrimp chowder, which has devoted fans all over the metro area, or warm up with the pork green chili or beef red chili.
+Don’t miss out on the corn and shrimp chowder, which has devoted fans all over the metro area, or warm up with the pork green or beef red chilis.
 Westside, Decatur, Chamblee, Cheshire Bridge and Athens.

 A husband and wife executive chef team combine Southern influences and rural European recipes to create a unique café concept.
 The décor is modeled after a French bakery, with a big outdoor patio for seating when the weather’s nice.
-The lunch and menu features salads and sandwiches, including gourmet grilled cheeses and the popular pastrami Reuben.
+The lunch and menu features salads and sandwiches, including gourmet grilled cheeses and the popular chicken burger.
 For ultimate comfort food in a bowl, there’s the tomato basil soup.
 Midtown.

 Inspired by the street-side cafes of Asia, Tin Drum is a fast casual restaurant with noodles, stir fry, curries and rice bowls on the menu.
 The flavorful coconut soup, served with or without chicken, is creamy and not-too-spicy for young taste buds.
 Most locations have a kids eat free day.
 Lindbergh Plaza, Druid Hills, Decatur, Akers Mill Square, Sandy Springs, Perimeter Place, Roswell, Newnan and Cumming.